Dascr32/tempy/README.md

 TEMPy is a **command line** utility intended for keeping your windows machine happy.
 Just run a command in your terminal every 10 seconds, week, year (please don't), or whenever you want and that's it your temp files are gone.
 Simple and fast.

 TEMPy is written in python paired with the awesome [Click](http://click.pocoo.org/) and [PrettyTable](https://pypi.python.org/pypi/PrettyTable) libraries, so it's not windows only.
-You can run it in Linux or Mac, don't know why, but it's possible.
+You can run it on Linux or Mac, don't know why, but it's possible.

 ## Features
 * Intuitive commands